atlas-jj/ORB-SLAM-free-space-carving/README.md

 ![](https://github.com/atlas-jj/ORB-SLAM-free-space-carving/blob/master/expOverview.png?raw=true)

-- If you find the codes are useful, please cite my [paper][2].
-Citations are REALLY valuable, for a PhD student in a not so that famous research group.
+- If you find the codes are useful, please cite [CARV][1], [Shida's paper][3] and [my paper][2].
+Citations are REALLY valuable, for a PhD student.
-- However, if you prefer not to cite due to various reasons (e.g., no enough space in your paper), I totally agree.
+- However, if you prefer not to cite due to various reasons (e.g., not enough space in your paper), I totally agree.

 # What is it?
 - It's basically a real-time method for 3D surface reconstruction.